 RH: Slaughterer, right.
 Well this is a very dignified position in those days for a religious person.
 I come from a religious background.
 Then the rabbi of our town died, which not to my knowledge, but I remember the rebbetsin being a widow.
-So my zayde but the rov of the town, he with the white beard, and he was the rov of the town.
-Because we have to sell chometz2, people had to ask shayles [questions].
+So my zayde [grandfather] was the rov, of, the rabbi, the rov, not rabbi.
+Rabbi is a modern expression, but the roy of the town, he with the white beard, and he was the roy of the town.
+Because we have to sell chometz4, people had to ask shayles [questions].
 Then the rebbetsin's daughters grew up.
 And one married a rov, and he became rov.
 In the meantime my zayde, being an older person, was ailing, and he died, my grandfather.
 But, one of my uncles, which is my mother's brothers, became a shochet as a young boy.
-And he married

-[grandfather] was the rov, of, the rabbi, the rov, not rabbi.
-Rabbi is a modern expression, a girl, and he moved to a different town.
+And he married a girl, and he moved to a different town.
 We were a prominent family in our town.
 My grandmother, being she was [unclear] with girls--see my grandmother was a business lady--to provide for the family.
 In World War II, in World War I, they ran away from Russia, my grandmother, my grandmother being as a young child, or infant or something, I don't know exactly the year.
 They ran away from Russia because of the pogroms, or the persecutions of the Jews in Russia.
 And they settled in a small town.
-Maybe they settled to a different town, but since my grandmother and my grandfather are not here, [unclear] dead history.
-But they settled in a town, which in Yiddish it's called Krevitz [phonetic].
+Maybe they settled to